Lrantala/Project12_for_NLP_Course/README.md

 ### -s2 / --sentence2
 Second sentence to be processed/analyzed

+### -m / --measure
+Semantic measure to be used.
+Possible choices are: "original", "hyp-ed method" or "emantic text similarity method".
+Default: "original".
+"Original" refers to Wordnet Path Similarity Measure, "hyp-ed method" refers to the Hyponym and Hypernym Semantic Similarity Measure, and "semantic text similarity method" refers to SOC-PMI Semantic Text Similarity Measure.

 ### -l / --lowercase
 Boolean flag.
 If present, the words in sentences are lowercased.